MathCancer/PhysiCell/README.md

 ### Beta features (not fully supported):

 + Started writing a standardized set of functions for Hill functions and promoter/inhibitor signaling.

-+ Started creating new functions to fill geometric shapes with cells of a chosen type.

 + [Model Builder Tool](https://github.com/PhysiCell-Tools/PhysiCell-model-builder/releases)